Install and set up a Wireless N adaptor

-If you use an older PC and you currently need to use a dongle or an Ethernet cable to go online, you’ll need to use a Wireless USB adaptor to connect to the internet using the latest N technology.
+If you use an older PC and need to use a dongle or Ethernet cable to get online, you’ll need a Wireless USB adaptor to connect to the internet.

 Minimum system requirements